OleHolmNielsen/Niflheim_system/Slurm_database.rst

 Whether this is required depends on the number and frequency of jobs expected.
-A high-speed file system could be placed on a separate SSD SAS/SATA disk drive, or even better on a PCIe_ SSD disk drive.
+A high-speed file system could be placed on a separate SSD SAS/SATA disk drive, or even better on a PCIe_ NVMe_ disk drive.

 Such disks must be qualified for high-volume random small read/write operations relevant for databases, and should be built with the *Non-Volatile Memory Express* (NVMe_) storage interface standard for reliability and performance.